-Office of Distance Education and Extended Studies (ODEES)
+Office of Distance Education, Extended Studies, and Instructional Technology

-Dr. Rhonda Jackson, Director 300 Walter S. Buchanan (formerly Bibb Graves) Hall Voice: (256) 372-5753, Fax: (256) 372-5971, rhonda.jackson@aamu.edu, ODEES@aamu.edu
+Dr. Rhonda Moore-Jackson, Director 300 Walter S. Buchanan (formerly Bibb Graves) Hall Voice: (256) 372-5753, Fax: (256) 372-5971, rhonda.jackson@aamu.edu

 In Fall 2011, the Centers for Excellence in Teaching and Learning (CETL) acquired the Center for Extended Studies (CES)/Adult and Continuing Education as well as launched the Center for Distance Education/e-Learning (CDEeL).
 The CDEeL's two-fold objective is to increase both number and quality of both online courses and the resources needed for faculty course developers to meet that goal.
 The Center for Extended Studies (CES)/Adult and Continuing Education provides opportunities for professional/personal development and certification training.